TraianAlex/l5scaffold/readme.md

 # Laravel 5 Scaffold Generator

+See Tag 1.0.3 for Laravel 5.1

-Hi, this is a scaffold generator for Laravel 5.
+This is a scaffold generator for Laravel 5.2